nasa/openmct/docs/src/guide/index.md

 * `getText()`: Provides the human-readable text that will be displayed for this indicator.
-* `getGlyph()`: Provides a single-character string that will be displayed as an icon in Open MCT Web's custom font set.
+* `getGlyph()`: Provides a single-character string that will be displayed as an icon in Open MCT's custom font set.
 * `getDescription()`: Provides a human-readable summary of the current state of this indicator; will be displayed in a tooltip on hover.
 * `getClass()`: Get a CSS class that will be applied to this indicator.